Madic-/Scripts/Linux/sendtomatrix/README.md

 ## Configuration file

-The configuration file can contain the following values.
+The configuration file can contain the following values:

 ```bash
 MATRIX_USER=TestUser